proj4spes/kube-smilodon-terraform/README.md

 Inspired by Tack .
 Better than Tack : High available cluster where Master and etcd nodes are really on different AZs (at least three).
 Etcd and Master nodes ins ASG using [Smilodon](https://://github.com/UKHomeOffice/smilodon) to mantain  etcd data/dir and Ip addresses
 Worker nodes are deployed in three (at least) AZs .
+NAT Gateway service has been changed with a NAT istance and will be optionally activated according an enviroment variable .
+The etcd/master nodes  ccan be (for a development/test enviroment ) can be of T2.micro type  but for closer to production enviroment tests t2.small(or medium) are suggested.

 Opinionated [Terraform](https://terraform.io) module for creating a Highly Available [Kubernetes](http://kubernetes.io) cluster running on
 [Container Linux by CoreOS](https://coreos.com) (any channel) in an [AWS Virtual Private Cloud VPC](https://aws.amazon.com/vpc/).
 With prerequisites